robertsammataro/turbo-turtles/readme.md

 **Abbey Walters:** Added beach background and sprite to main game scene.
 Sprite will move towards the ocean with every correct question answered. *currently working on creating lesson plans*

+**Himanshu Patel** Created the Title Screen which consists of a background image, turtle images, Game Title, and a Play Now button which switches scenes to the Quiz Scene.
+Created the Level One: Data Types Quiz Questions for the game.